tangbeve/tools/docs/source/tools/languages/python/python.rst

 #. provide a program that uses dicts

-#. read up on classes we will cover this in more detail  next week.
+#. read up on classes.

-  #.	we will create an icecream machine that produces icecream in with tiny flavor, medium flavor and large flavor.
+#. we will create an icecream machine that produces icecream in
+   with tiny flavor, medium flavor and large flavor.

-  #.     in addition the icecream cone will be wrapped into some paper  that has an image on it.
+#. in addition the icecream cone will be wrapped into some paper that
+   has an image on it.
 Images will be Penguin, Apple, Emperor, King